 No. The MSTCM degree and the DACM degree will provide two different paths for pursuing a first professional degree and licensure as an acupuncturist.

 No. The license to practice acupuncture is the same for graduates of both the MSTCM and DACM programs.

 Transferring students are required by ACAOM to complete at least two years as a matriculated student in first professional doctoral degree program.
-For questions about transferring into the acupuncture degree program (DACM), please contact our Admissions office or check out our transfer policy.
+For questions about transferring into the acupuncture degree program (DACM), please contact the Admissions office (firstname.lastname@example.org).

 If you are a current student in a master’s degree program in Chinese medicine and have completed nearly 50% or more of your master’s program, you should complete your master’s program.
 You can then enroll in ACTCM’s postgraduate doctoral completion program (the DACMCP).
 If you have completed less than two years of training in your master’s program, then transferring into the DACM program may be an option for you.
 Please contact the Admissions office for details (email@example.com).

 The Accreditation Standard for the First Professional Doctorate in Acupuncture and/or Oriental Medicine from ACAOM states: “The FPD program must ensure that transfer (or ‘advanced standing’) students take at least two academic years in residence before receiving the FPD degree.”
 This means that if you have less than two years remaining in your first professional degree program and transfer into the first professional doctorate, you may be required to repeat curriculum that you had previously covered in your master’s program.